josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 This syntax tells the Angular compiler to read the external files during component compilation.

-That's not a problem when you run the CLI `ng test` command because it *compiles the application before running the tests*.
+That is not a problem when you run the CLI `ng test` command because it *compiles the application before running the tests*.

 However, if you run the tests in a **non-CLI environment**, tests of this component might fail.
-For example, if you run the `BannerComponent` tests in a web coding environment such as [plunker](https://plnkr.co), you'll see a message like this one:
+For example, if you run the `BannerComponent` tests in a web coding environment such as [plunker](https://plnkr.co), you will see a message like this one:

 <code-example format="output" hideCopy language="shell">